DinoChiesa/Apigee-Edge-OIDC-Demonstration/consent-ui/Readme.md

 GET /login?sessionid=rrt328ea-9654-2669911-1&scope=openid%20profile
 ```

 The sessionid is set by the OAuth token dispensary (in this case Apigee Edge).
-It really is a pointed to a cache entry containing the originating (and previously validated) client_id, and scope, etc.
+It really is a pointer to a cache entry held in Edge containing the originating (and previously validated) client_id, and scope, etc.

 The logic for the login page first inquires with Edge about the session id at a well-known endpoint : /info.
 If that is valid, then the page renders a login form to the user.
-One could imagine setting a cookie in the user browser on a "remember me?" checkbox, but I didn't implement that in this sample.
+One could imagine setting a cookie in the user browser containing settings for "remember me" and "keep me logged in" checkboxes, so that the user need not login *every time*, and if he is logging in, then he gets prompted with his username.
+But I didn't implement that in this sample.
+(PRs accepted!)

 The login form is simplistic - just asks for a username and password.
-It's unskinned.
+It's currently unskinned.
+You could skin it pretty easily.

 ### Login Form Postback